fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

     name: flux-system
 ```

-If `spec.healthChecks` is non-empty or `spec.wait` is set to `true`, a
+If `.spec.healthChecks` is non-empty or `.spec.wait` is set to `true`, a
-Kustomization will be applied after all its dependencies' health checks are
+Kustomization will be applied after all its dependencies' health checks have
-passing.
-For example, a service mesh proxy injector should be running before
+passed.
+For example, this can be used to ensure a service mesh proxy injector
-deploying applications inside the mesh.
+is running before deploying applications inside the mesh.

 **Note:** Circular dependencies between Kustomizations must be avoided,
 otherwise the interdependent Kustomizations will never be applied on the cluster.

 ### Service Account reference

-`spec.serviceAccountName` is an optional field used to specify the
+`.spec.serviceAccountName` is an optional field used to specify the
 ServiceAccount to be impersonated while reconciling the Kustomization.
 For more
 details, see [Role-based Access Control](#role-based-access-control).

 ### Common metadata

-`spec.commonMetadata` is an optional field used to specify any metadata that
+`.spec.commonMetadata` is an optional field used to specify any metadata that
 should be applied to all the Kustomization's resources.
 It has two optional fields:

-* `labels`: A map used for setting [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)
+- `labels`: A map used for setting [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)
   on an object.
-Any existing label will be overriden if it matches a key in
+Any existing label will be overridden if it matches with a key in
   this map.
-* `annotations`: A map used for setting [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/)
+- `annotations`: A map used for setting [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/)
   on an object.
-Any existing annotation will be overridden if it matches a key
+Any existing annotation will be overridden if it matches with a key
   in this map.

 ### Patches

-`spec.patches` is an optional list used to specify [Kustomize `patches`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/)
+`.spec.patches` is an optional list used to specify [Kustomize `patches`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/)
 as inline YAML objects.
 This enables patching resources using either a
 [strategic merge](https://kubectl.docs.kubernetes.io/references/kustomize/glossary#patchstrategicmerge)
 patch or a [JSON6902](https://kubectl.docs.kubernetes.io/references/kustomize/glossary#patchjson6902)
 patch.
 A patch can target a single resource or multiple resources.
 Each item in
 the list must have the two fields mentioned below:

-* `patch`: Patch contains an inline strategic merge patch or an inline JSON6902 patch with an array of operation objects.
+- `patch`: Patch contains an inline strategic merge patch or an inline JSON6902 patch with an array of operation objects.
-* `target`: Target points to the resources that the patch document should be applied to.
+- `target`: Target points to the resources that the patch document should be applied to.

 ```yaml
 ---